 Original Correction

 Martin (2007) explains that

 immigration law needs to be

 reformed.
 However, White

 (2008) contested Martin's

 argument.

 As in accounting, everything

 has to be balanced and

 verify everything is correct.

 The research design

 contained a number of

 limitations: failure to

 address participant

 diversity, did not include a

-control group, and ignores
+control group, and ignores AL CELEBRATION .
+1014 2014

 previous research.
+AL UELEBRATION 7 1714-2014

-Dalia like to practice writing
+Dalia like to practice writing DOUTLOT TRULE AT DI DICO

 everyday.
+RSTTY OF LEXAS AT EL PASO

 The most interesting part of

-Chavez's (1999) report is
+Chavez's (1999) report are

 the conclusion.

 According to Martin (2010),

 the profits earned by the oil

 industry is too high.

 My sister and her best

 friend likes to travel quite

 often.

 The data indicates that

 Martin was mistaken.